EPR_Authorized_Representative_bevollmächtigter_guide_ecosistant

 In Germany, the Electrical and Electronic Equipment Act (ElektroG) requires that companies without a German establishment appoint a WEEE representative in Germany.
 German online retailers must also have an AR in every other member state where they sell, unless they have a legal presence there themselves.
 For example, a German online shop selling headphones to France without a French entity must appoint a WEEE AR in France.
 The same principle applies in the electrical laws of all other EU countries, so cross border sales are not possible without ARs.

 For batteries, a similar obligation applies.
 The new EU Batteries Regulation (Regulation (EU) 2023/1542) introduced a mandatory Authorized Representative for batteries requirement that started on 18 August 2025.
 Companies that sell batteries in a member state where they are not established must appoint an AR in that country.
+Whether this obligation will be suspended from December 2025 to 2035, as proposed by the EU Commission, is expected to be decided in the coming months.

 electronics on a desk